Finding His Light in the Cold, Dark Days

 * Turn on your favorite worship music.

 * Pick a cozy spot for winter, and spend regular time there in prayer.
-See Prayer Resources here.
+See Prayer Articles here.

 * Memorize and meditate on one Scripture each week until spring.